FLIR/iis_firefly_image_classifier/README.md

 ### Setup environment using Docker
 <a id='Docker'></a>
 This section assumes that the following requirements are satisfied:
-- Ubuntu 16.04 or later releases (Also tested on Windows 10).
+- Ubuntu 16.04 or later releases.
 - Cuda 10.0/Cudnn 7 or later releases.
 - Docker-ce 19.03.12 or later releases.
 - Nvidia GTX GPU card.